Border bases and order ideals: a polyhedral characterization: Introduction

-\paragraph*{Polyhedral characterization of all border bases} We revisit the polyhedral characterization of border bases for degree-compatible order ideals introduced in \cite{BP2009} and extend it to arbitrary border bases.
-As a result, we provide a complete, polyhedral characterization of all border bases of any zero-dimensional ideal $I$.
-We associate an \emph{order ideal polytope $P$} to \(I\) whose integral points are in one-to-one correspondence with order ideals supporting a border basis of $I$.
-This explicitly establishes the link between the combinatorial structure of the basis of the factor space and the structure of the ideal.
-Whether an order ideal supports a border basis is solely determined by the combinatorial structure of the order ideal polytope.
-A related result for Gröbner bases of the vanishing ideal of generic points was established in \cite{onn1999cutting}.
+We provide a complete, polyhedral characterization of all border bases of any zero-dimensional ideal $I$.
+We associate an \emph{order ideal polytope $P$} to \(I\) whose integral points are in one-to-one correspondence with order ideals supporting a border basis of $I$ (Theorem~\ref{thm:polytope=order-ideal}).
+This explicitly establishes the link between the combinatorial structure of the basis of the factor space and the structure of the ideal: whether an order ideal supports a border basis is solely determined by the combinatorial structure of the order ideal polytope.
+A related result for Gröbner bases of the vanishing ideal of generic points was established in \cite{onn1999cutting}, where it was shown that distinct reduced Gröbner bases of the vanishing ideal are in bijection with the vertices of the corner cut polyhedron.

-\paragraph*{Computing arbitrary border bases} We extend the algorithm in \cite{BP2009} which in turn is based on the classical border basis algorithm (cf. \cite{kehrein2006cbb}) and show how to compute border bases for arbitrary order ideals using the order ideal polytope without relying on a specific degree-compatible term ordering.